matildabrantley/matildabrantley/README.md

 Designing software is the perfect outlet for this as it's one of the most living, mutable designs we make.
 I also have a passion for the biological sciences, especially intelligent systems and evolution.
 These inspire my ideals for software that can adjust to ever-changing needs and generate satisfying novel experiences for the user.

-I recently completed Georgia Tech's Full Stack Coding Bootcamp and graduated with a Bachelor of Science from Rogers State University and Evergreen State College.
-Frameworks and technologies I'm currently involved with include React, MongoDB, Progressive Web Apps, Node/Express, Phaser and AI.

 ### Major Projects
 * [Portfolio Site](https://matildabrantley.github.io/portfolio-react/) - React, React-Spring